-C. Additional outcomes for PhD or DPhil examination only:
+C. Additional outcomes for PhD or DPhil assessment only:

-i.
 MPhil with amendments

-The candidate does not fulfil the doctoral award descriptor criteria but does meet the criteria for MPhil and may be recommended for this award subject to amendment of the material\ in a manner and to a timescale as recommended by the examiners (up to a maximum of 6 months FT/9 months PT).
-No further examination is required.
-Amendments to be approved by one or both/all examiners;
+The candidate does not fulfil the doctoral award descriptor criteria but does meet the award criteria for MPhil and may be recommended for this award subject to satisfactory amendment of the material+ in a manner and to a timescale as recommended by the examiners (up to a maximum of 6 months FT / 9 months PT).
+No further viva voce examination is required.
+Amendments to be approved by one or all examiners;